The Sovereign Protocol | Field Deployment in Bafut, Cameroon

 Joshua T. Berglan

-I am on the ground in Bafut deploying the Media Company in a Box and Bridge to Media Empowerment curriculums.
-My role is singular: teach the skills that allow locals to package their own wisdom, own their intellectual property, and create endless revenue streams from their God-given gifts.
+I am on the ground in Bafut deploying Media Company in a Box and The Bridge to Media Empowerment as practical frameworks for voice, ownership, documentation, and monetization.

 “I did not come here to tell their stories.
 I came here to hand them the microphone.”